 Don’t worry, it really just means that you have 30 days to get to immigration to start the second process.
 Once you do, that will extend your permission to be in the country automatically.

-If the immigration official checks the wrong box — most commonly one that allows you to stay in the country for 180 days — the form has to be physically returned to the point of entry to be corrected before the application can be processed by INM.
+If the immigration official checks the wrong box — most commonly one that allows you to stay in the country for 180 days — the form has to be physically returned by INM to the point of entry to be corrected before the application can be processed.

 You can avoid this problem by paying close attention to which box the immigration official checks.
 If it’s the wrong one, you will be in a position to address it immediately.